-If the actual performance is not aligning with the budget, you’ll need to investigate each area to define where there are misalignments.
-After extensive analysis, you can determine if your budget is truly misaligned with the ability of the company to perform in the future.
+If the actual performance is not aligning with the budget, you’ll need to investigate each area to identify the gaps.
+After extensive analysis, you can determine if your budget is truly misaligned with the company’s ability to perform in the future.

 Share important aspects of your budget with key stakeholders in your organization—this is critical to ensure everyone’s priorities and expectations are aligned.
 Be sure to communicate how your budget impacts different areas of your company so that everyone can do their part to work within the budget.
 Set incentives to encourage everyone to stick to the budget.

 Bottom line, to ensure your company is on (and stays on) the right track, you simply have to create a budget.
 Once you have your budget plan, there are a variety of budgeting tools and apps you can use to stay on track.
 You can also use your budget plan as a framework for more advanced budgeting and fundraising solutions.

 If managing your budget seems difficult and you don’t have the time to measure these metrics consistently, it may be wise to enlist some help.
 ScaleFactor takes care of tedious bookkeeping tasks and offers solutions to help you budget and make better business decisions.
 Get expert advice and automate your accounting needs.
 Request a demo today!